psychemedia/storytelling-notes/fairy_midwife.md

 ...

-"There was a story respecting the son of the farmer of Braich y Dinas, which used to be related by the late Mr. Ellis Owen of Cefn y Meusydd, somewhat in the same way as that about the Ystrad youth, as told by Glasnys; that is to say, he enticed one of the damsels of the Fair Family to come down from Moel Hebog, and then he carried her by force into the house, and afterwards persuaded her to wed on the same conditions as the young man of Ystrad did.
+"There was a story respecting the son of the farmer of Braich y Dinas, which used to be related by the late Mr. Ellis Owen of Cefn y Meusydd, somewhat in the same way as that about the Ystrad youth, as told by Glasynys; that is to say, he enticed one of the damsels of the Fair Family to come down from Moel Hebog, and then he carried her by force into the house, and afterwards persuaded her to wed on the same conditions as the young man of Ystrad did.
 But I have heard an old lady called Mrs. Roberts, who had been brought up at Isallt, and who was older than Mr. Owen, relating it difierently.
-This old woman believed in the truth of the story, as 'she remembered some of the famUy, whatever any body might say.'
+This old woman believed in the truth of the story, as she remembered some of the family, whatever any body might say.'
 She used to spin her yarn somewhat as follows:— In old times — but, for the matter of that, when she was a young woman — there were a great many of the Fair Family living in certain caves in the Foel from Cwm Ystradllyn down to the upper part of Pennant.
 This family was much handsomer than any seen in any other part of the country.
 In point of stature they were much bigger than the ordinary ones, fair of complexion beyond everybody, with hair that was as light as flax, and eyes that were of a clear blue colour.
 They showed themselves in one spot or another, engaged in playing, singing, and jollifying every light night.
 The sound of their singing used to draw the lads and the young women to look at them; and, should they be of clear complexion, they would chat with them; but they would let no person of dark colour come near them, and they moved away from such a one.
 Now the young man of Braich y Dinas was a handsome, vigorous, and lively stripling, of fair, clear, and attractive complexion.
 He was very fond of looking at the Fair Family, and had a chat with some of them often, but chiefly with one of the damsels, who surpassed all the rest in beauty and good sense.
 The result of frequently meeting was that they fell in love with one another, but she would not marry him.
 She promised, however, to go to service to him, and agreed to meet him at Pant y — I have forgotten the rest of the name — the day after, as it would not do for her to go with him while the others happened to be looking on.
 So he went up the next day to the Foel, and the damsel met him according to her promise, and went with him home, where she took to the duties of dairymaid.
 Soon everything began to prosper under her hand; the butter and the cheese were daily growing in quantity.
 Long and importunately did the youth try to get her to marry him.
 She promised to do so provided he could find out her name.
 Mrs. Roberts did not know by what manoeuvre he succeeded in getting it, but it was done, and he came into the house one night and called to 'Sibi', and when she heard her name she fainted away.
 When, however, she recovered her consciousness, she consented to marry on the condition that he was not to touch her with iron, and that there was not to be a bolt of iron on the door, or a lock either.
 It was agreed, and they were married; they lived together comfortably many years, and had children bom to them.
 The end came thus: he had gone one day to cut a bundle of rushes for thatching, and planted the reaping* hook in the bundle to go home.
 As he drew towards the haggart, Sibi ran out to meet him, and he mischievously threw the bundle of rushes towards her, when she, to prevent its hitting her, tried to stop it with her hand, which touched the reaping-hook.
 She vanished on the spot out of sight behind the bundle of rushes, and nothing more was seen or heard of her."

 Mr. Ellis Owen, alluded to above, was a highly respected gentleman, well known in Wales, for his literary and antiquarian tastes.
 He was bom in 1789 at Cefn y Meusydd, near Tremadoc, where he continued to live till the day of his death, which was the 27th of January 1868.
 His literary remains, preceded by a short biography, were published in 1877 by Mr. Robert Isaac Jones of Tremadoc; but it contains no fairy tales so far as I have been able to find.
 A tale which reminds one of that given me by Mr. D. E. Davies respecting the Corwrion midwife, referred to at page 210 of the previous volume, was published by Mr. W. Jones in the fourth volume of the Brythan, page 251; freely rendered into English, it runs thus:—